pin-yu/Neural-Network-Numpy-Only/README.md

 # Neural Network Numpy Only
 Train a neural network from scratch without fancy frameworks, no TensorFlow & PyTorch.

-#### MNIST Dataset
+- MNIST Dataset

-The MNIST database consists of images handwritten numbers and their labels.
+  - I use the MNIST database consists of images handwritten numbers and their labels.

-#### Model Architecture
+- Model Architecture
-Input layer: 768,
+  - Input layer: 768
-hidden layer: 64,
+  - hidden layer: 64
-output layer: 10,
+  - output layer: 10

-#### Hyperparameters
+- Hyperparameters
-You can modify hyperparameters such as batch size and learning rate in train.py.
+  - You can modify hyperparameters such as batch size and learning rate in train.py.

-#### Prerequisite
+- Prerequisite
-`pip install -r requirements.txt`
+  - `pip install -r requirements.txt`

 ## Training
 `python3 train.py`